james-moseti/CodeChronicle366/file_handling/README.md

 ## :rocket: Introduction
-A simple script that defines writing, reading, appending as file handling operations.
+A simple script that defines functions that enable opening, writing 'w', reading 'r' and appending 'a' to either existing file or creates a new file if the file does not exist.